 This course provides an overview of the major trends in contemporary communication research.
 Areas of focus include quantitative and qualitative methods for researching communication problems in interpersonal and organizational contexts.
 Prerequisites: junior or senior standing, COMN 103 and COMN 160, and a minimum 3.00 average in the major or permission of instructor.
-Credits: 3(3-0) Offered not on a regular basis different subtitles.
+Credits: 3(3-0) Offered not on a regular basis and professional communication, journalism and media, or intercultural and critical studies of communication.
+The seminar will incorporate in-class discussion of relevant theory and topical issues as well as independent research related to the selected topic(s).
+May be taken twice for credit but only under different subtitles.
 Prerequisites: Junior or senior standing.
 Credits: 3(3-0) Offered every year